RamiAlkhateeb/Simple_Banking_System/README.md

 The methods should also throw an exception if either there is no account with accountId or amount is not positive.

-This is a TDD task — with unit tests which fail at the beginning, the  task is to implement a solution which makes them pass.
+This is a TDD task — with the following unit tests:
+* Functional Tests
+    * Should withdraw when amount is valid and account exists
+    * Should throw ArgumentException when withdraw from non-existing account
+    * Should throw ArgumentException when withdraw wrong amount of money
+    * Should throw ArgumentException when withdraw too much money
+    * Should throw ArgumentException when deposit to non-existing account
+    * Should throw ArgumentException when deposit wrong amount of money
+    * Should deposit when amount is valid and account exists

+* Stress Tests
+    * Should perform all operations concurrently

 [execution time limit] 20 seconds